How to Open a Canadian Bank Account From USA without Leaving Home

 TD Bank

 TD Bank is one of the largest banks in Canada, and a familiar name to many US citizens, too.
-There’s a specific newcomers service which allows you to start your account opening before traveling, and complete on arrival.
+There’s a specific newcomers service which allows residents from certain countries to start account opening before traveling, and complete on arrival.
 If you’re coming from certain regions you can also call on free local numbers to get advice and support in arranging your account.
+At the time of writing this service is not promoted to US residents looking for a standard account, so you’ll need to call the bank to check if it’s on offer at the time you want to apply.

 TD Bank has a wide range of account products, but suggests the Unlimited Chequing account as a good option for new arrivals.
 In this account you’ll pay a 16.95 CAD monthly fee, which can be waived if you meet a minimum balance requirement, for unlimited free transactions and TD Bank ATM withdrawals.
 Fees apply to send and receive international payments.